priceymineral/react-state-management/README.md

 # State Management Using React, NodeJS

-React application using small, medium and small state management technologies
+React application using small, medium and large state management technologies.

 ## Description

-State can be manages in multiple ways, some, such as Redux, useState, Context, Recoil, and MobX are explored here.
+State can be managed in multiple ways depending on size, and other factors.
+Some ways to manage state such as Redux, useState, Context, Recoil, and MobX are explored here.

 ## Getting Started